Valkriaine/Factor/README.md

-Add HomePager to your project:
+Add Factor.Library to your project:

 In your project build.gradle:
 ```gradle